cnorm35/bridgetown-blog/src/_posts/route_constraints.md

  "/terms"]
 ```

-This will pull the name of any view ending in `.html.erb`, including partials in the `app/views/static` directory

 After checking all the pages in the static directoy, I add `/admin`, `/404`, and
 `/500` to the constraint for the other routes it was having a conflict with.

+Now, whenever I add a new page to my static controller, that route will be added
+to the whitelist of staic pages that should not be checked against shortened
+routes.

-Like I mentioned earlier, shortly after implementing, I ended up going a
-different route, but thought it was an interesting challenge adding the
+Like I mentioned before, I ended up going a differernt route but thought it was
-constraint and making the checks dynamic and wanted to share.
+a good exercise in over-engineering a solution for the fun of it.